8 min read

 For years, Linux and Unix-based systems have provided a standard approach to compatibility combined with functionality that supports smooth operation across a variety of analytical projects.
 This idea is depicted in Figure 1.

 Figure 1: Functionality combined with compatibility are important requirements for data storage services.
 Unix-based systems, including Linux, are effective at providing this combination.
 (Illustration based on Strata conference presentation by Ted Dunning titled “Real-time Hadoop: What an ideal messaging system should bring to Hadoop,” used with permission.)

 The need for change came, however, in response to the desire to use a much larger scale of data.
 This need for scalability was powered in substantial part by the growth of web activities and enterprises as well as a growing interest in using larger volumes of machine-derived data.
-Enter a great idea: Apache Hadoop-based distributed storage.
+Enter a great idea: Distributed File and Object Store.

 Big data was not a practical resource for many organizations until an affordable approach made scalability feasible.
 The pressure to meet this need made it understandable that initial solutions would focus primarily on scale even if it meant impairing compatibility.
 That’s what happened with Hadoop: it opened the door to working with large volumes of data in an affordable way.

 The scale of new big data projects had made them prohibitive with traditional systems, both in terms of performance and huge expense.
 In contrast, Hadoop worked as a storage framework that distributed files across commodity machines (and made cloud storage feasible as well) by making use of HDFS (the Hadoop distributed file system).
 It’s no wonder Hadoop kindled interest in developing a diverse ecosystem of big data tools for various aspects of data processing.
 New data services also appeared, including the NoSQL database known as Apache HBase.